kanaka/Horton/README.md

 #### Optimized representation

-Not every arangement living and dead cells is possible in the game (after the initial state).
+Not every arangement of living and dead cells is possible in the game (after the initial state).
 In addition, different arrangement have a different probability of occuring.
 This means that some positions in the lookup table are accessed more often than others.